 The Government Accounting Standards Board issued GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
 This Statement applies to government employers who provided OPEB plans to their employees and basically parallels GASB Statement 68 and replaces GASB Statement 45.
 The Statement is effective for fiscal years beginning after June 15, 2017.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

 The Government Accounting Standards Board issued GASB Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, which reduces the GAAP hierarchy to two categories of authoritative GAAP from the four categories under GASB Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 The first category of authoritative GAAP consists of GASB Statements of Governmental Accounting Standards.
 The second category comprises GASB Technical Bulletins and Implementation Guides, as well as guidance from the American Institute of Certified Public Accountants that is cleared by the GASB.
-The Authority is currently reviewing what effect, if any, this Statement might have on future financial statements.
+The Authority believes this Statement will have no impact on future financial statements.

-NOTES TO FINANCIAL STATEMENTS YEARS ENDED MAY 31, 2017 AND 2016 (continued)
+NOTES TO FINANCIAL STATEMENTS YEARS ENDED MAY 31, 2018 AND 2017 (continued)